 - Tragic Monster: Like the Ancient Mummy before him, he simply wanted to go back to his eternal rest undisturbed.

 - What Measure Is a Non-Human?: The episode he appears in explores the morality of the Science Patrol and Ultramans job, killing monsters whose only crime is existing because they are a danger to humanity.
 In fact, the guilt they feel over this is the reason they just dont blow him up like most monsters.

 - First Appearance: Don't Shoot, Arashi!

-- Achilles' Heel: Zaragas averts Transformation Is a Free Action whenever it pauses to metamorphose, meaning Ultraman can take the opportunity to attack it when it is in the middle of adapting.
+- Achilles' Heel: Zaragas averts Transformation Is a Free Action whenever he pauses to metamorphose, meaning Ultraman can take the opportunity to attack Zaragas when he is in the middle of adapting.

 - Blinded by the Light: Zaragas's main ability.
 He can emit blinding flashes from the sockets all over his body.

 - Breakout Villain: Despite being one of the lesser known monsters of the series, Zaragas is frequently brought back in later series due to his formidable and versatile nature.

 - Everything's Better with Dinosaurs: A one-horned one that emits bright lights for that matter.

 - Improvised Weapon: Uses parts of buildings twice during its fight with Ultraman